 Think about making a list of items you can purchase at the grocery store that can last you all week.
 Purchase deli meat instead of eating out at a sub shop, make a soup that you can eat a few times that week, chicken and rice, steamed vegetables, a frozen meal that can be warmed at work.
 There are many meals that you can make at home or buy frozen that you can heat for a decent at home or work meal.
 Insta pots and crock pots make cooking easy.
 I use my crock pot, for chicken, roast, and stew.
 It does the work for me, and all I have to do is warm any sides I might want.

 While the idea of saving money on eating out is fresh in your mind you might want to write down a grocery list and stick to it or order groceries online, so you’re not tempted to buy what you don’t need.
 I started to schedule pickups for my groceries.
 It helps me to avoid temptation shopping, especially at the larger chains.
 I only purchase what we need, and I save time out of my week.
-I used to spend two to three hours at the grocery store now I drive over pick up my items and drive home to unload them.
+I used to spend two to three hours at the grocery store.
+Now I drive over pick up my items and drive home to unload them.
 It’s very simple.
-Use the Ibotta app and receive cash back on purchases.

 Coupons & Coupon Codes